buildertools/go-ecs-exec/README.md

   TESTVAR=/run/secrets/testvar \
   SECOND_VAR=/run/secrets/secondvar \
   -- \
-  echo "hello, world!"
+  cat /run/secrets/testvar
 ```

 The pairs are specified in the form `ENVVAR=FILEPATH`.
 The list of pairs is space delimited and terminated by a `--` token.
 Everything after the `--` token will be executed using the `execve(2)` system call.
+The environment variables that are written to files are unset in the environment (for safety).

 ## Licensing